President: Julia Weatherby

 Secretary: Carolyn Kenny

 Carolyn is a Senior Consultant at Deloitte Consulting in Austin.
 She came to MMBA as Board Fellow in the MBA program at UT Austin, which matches graduate business students with local non-profit organizations.
 Her bioengineering background was a good match, and she worked with the board on the ongoing challenge of increasing milk supply to meet growing demand.
 From this project as well as a NICU tour, Carolyn learned about the challenges recipients face and the profound impact receiving human donor milk has on their ability to thrive.
-She lives in Austin with her husband and her dog.
+She lives in Austin with her husband, baby boy and her dog.

 "I volunteer for the Mothers’ Milk Bank at Austin, because I believe the donor human milk we provide can save babies lives, improve their long-term health, and have a positive impact that extends to their families and communities.
 The work performed every day at MMBA embodies Margaret Mead’s wisdom, ‘Never doubt that a small group of thoughtful, committed, citizens can change the world.
 Indeed, it is the only thing that ever has.’
 I am inspired by the generosity and passion of MMBA’s staff and volunteers and grateful for the opportunity to serve on the MMBA board."